 Morris dancing is a big part of Ely Folk Festival.
-With morris performances, a Saturday morning morris procession through Ely and dance workshops over the weekend, there is lots of colour, noise and artfully executed dance moves.
-The morris sides also collect on behalf of our chosen charity each year.
-In 2018, the morris sides collected a magnificent £808.57 for Centre 33 which provides a range of free and confidential services from free counselling and support to information on sexual health, housing, budgeting and also a young carers’ project – all to young people in Cambridgeshire.
-Below are some of the morris sides we have booked to perform at the 2019 festival.
+With morris performances, a Saturday morning morris procession through Ely (kicks off 11.00am) and dance workshops over the weekend, there is lots of colour, noise and artfully executed dance moves.
+The morris sides also collect on behalf of our chosen charity each year and in 2019 collected a magnificent £923.63 for Care Network Cambridgeshire which aims to help people to stay healthy, independent and in touch with their communities.

 Ely & Littleport Riot